 Many of us can expect to live until 80; therefore, we need to fill up the next 15 years of our lives with activities.
 Now that you are no longer employed think about what direction you would like to take next.

 It could be charity work, travel, or learning something new at the university.
 It is also important to start saving early for your retirement when you are younger so that you are better prepared financially.

-Have A Sense Of Purpose And Stay Connected
+Have A Sense of Purpose and Stay Connected

 Research has shown that a strong sense of purpose for seniors had a protective effect.
 People who stayed in touch with family and friends stayed healthy in their old age.
 A study on centenarians showed they held on to a definite purpose in their lives through taking care of grandchildren, great-grandchildren, and volunteering.

-Spend Time With Family, New Friends, And Older People
+Spend Time with Family, New Friends, and Older People

 A Gallup poll conducted in 2011 showed that seniors who spent hours daily being social were happier, enjoyed life, and were less likely to be stressed up or worried.
-There is evidence showing that loneliness increases chances of depression and illness.
+There is evidence that loneliness increases chances of depression and illness.

-A study carried out in the UK found out that there has been a 50 percent increase over the last 15 years of people aged 55-64 years living alone and around one million people can go for 30 days without seeing anyone.
+A study carried out in the UK found that there has been a 50 percent increase over the last 15 years of people aged 55-64 years living alone and around one million people can go for 30 days without seeing anyone.